osumb/challenges/docs/ChallengeLogic.md

 ### The regular holding the spot is being punished for some reason (failed music, for instance)

- In this case, we'll flag the spot as open and and person ineligible for a challenge.
+ In this case, we'll flag the spot as open and the person ineligible for a challenge.
 They are not able to make a selection for the upcoming performance.
 Their eligibility is reviewed on a weekly basis by an admin/director.